jaykang920/x2/README.md

 * [definition.md](specs/definition.md) : x2 definition specifications
 * [binary-format.md](specs/binary-format.md) : x2 binary format specifications

 x2 binary format is focused to reduce the payload size.
-It supports backwards- compatibility if adding or removing properties happens only at the end of cells/ events preserving the order of the rest.
+It supports backwards-compatibility if adding or removing properties happens only at the end of cells/events preserving the order of the rest.

 Though Behind
 -------------